hvianna/audioMotion-analyzer/README.md

 Please note that preset names are case-sensitive.
 If the specified preset is not recognized the method will return *null*.

 Use this method inside your callback function to create additional visual effects.
-See the [fluid demo](/demo/fluid.html) (activate the **Energy meters** feature) for an example.
+See the [fluid demo](/demo/fluid.html) or [this pen](https://codepen.io/hvianna/pen/poNmVYo) for examples.

 ### `registerGradient( name, options )`